-Dr. Reuben Welch, professor emeritus, served as university chaplain from 1968-83.
-Since then, he has been an integral part of our community, impacting many lives at PLNU and beyond through his classes, pastoral leadership, and genuine friendship.
+Dr. Reuben Welch, professor emeritus, and former university chaplain at Point Loma has been an integral part of our community, impacting many lives at PLNU and beyond through his classes, pastoral leadership, and genuine friendship.
 We sat down with him to learn from his years of experience coming alongside those grieving and mourning, and loving them.

 Q: When people are in mourning, what might be helpful for them to hear?
 What might be harmful?

 A: Familiar words come to mind: “God is good,” “God’s timing is always perfect,” “God knows what is best,” and I’ve heard, “God needed this treasure in Heaven,” which is the worst of all.
 I think such sayings are usually unhelpful and sometimes destructive, because they imply that somehow, God is behind all the tragedy.
 Actually, we probably say more with a hug, or, “I love you,” and “I’m praying for you.”